gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ## #JulyOT

 The month of [#JulyOT](https://twitter.com/hashtag/JulyOT?src=hash&ref_src=twsrc%5Etfw) is here!
 To celebrate, we have curated a collection of  blog posts, hands-on-labs, and videos designed to demonstrate and teach developers how to build projects with Azure Internet of Things (IoT) services.

-This content ranges from video demonstrations of real-world solutions,
+This content ranges from video demonstrations of real-world solutions.

 1. [5-part series on developing an Intelligent Video Analytics service](https://github.com/toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure),
 2. [IoT bird-box project for families](https://github.com/jimbobbennett/smart-garden-ornaments),